seesamjagan/its-cake-party/README.md

-# The Bake Bar - Homemade Bakery Website
+# Its Cake Party - Homemade Bakery Website

-A responsive, mobile-friendly website for The Bake Bar homemade bakery, built with React, Vite, and TailwindCSS.
+A responsive, mobile-friendly website for Its Cake Party homemade bakery, built with React, Vite, and TailwindCSS.

 ## 🌐 Live Website